EliHood/mysequelizereact/README.md

 * Redux

-#### Passport Github has an issue with logging out, its being worked on.
+##### Passport Github has been temporaliy removed until log in functionality is fixed.

 ## Docker
 * `docker-compose up --build --force-recreate`